gerkill/Feed-Reader-Testing/README.md

 Within this suite, its first test ensures that the menu element is hidden by default.
 Its second test ensures that the menu toggles visibility when the menu icon is clicked.<br>
 <b>Test Suite 3</b><br> is named Initial Entries.
 Within this suite, its first test ensures that tests run <i>after</i> loadFeed is completed.
 Its second test ensures there is at least one single .entry element within the .feed container.<br>
 <b>Test Suite 4</b><br>
 is about the New Feed Selection.
-Its first test ensures that tests run after loadFeed is completed.
+Its first test ensures that tests run <i>after</i> loadFeed is completed.
 Its second test ensures that the feed updates with "newFeed" content.<br>